LiskHQ/lisk-contracts/web3-actions/priceFeedMonitor/README.md

 - [`usdtUsd.yaml`](./usdtUsd.yaml) - configuration file for the RedStone price feed monitoring for the USDT/USD token pair
 - [`usdcUsd.yaml`](./usdcUsd.yaml) - configuration file for the RedStone price feed monitoring for the USDC/USD token pair
 - [`wbtcUsd.yaml`](./wbtcUsd.yaml) - configuration file for the RedStone price feed monitoring for the WBTC/USD token pair
+- [`btcUsd.yaml`](./btcUsd.yaml) - configuration file for the RedStone price feed monitoring for the BTC/USD token pair

 You need to provide the following information in the configuration file(s), under `actions`: